-In seeking to maintain transparent disclosure on GHG emissions, in 2023 the Company engaged third parties to quantify and verify its equity share of 2022 Scope 1, Scope 2 and Scope 3 emissions for all its Canadian and U.S. operations.
-The Company also made its fourth annual submission of the CDP Climate Change Questionnaire, which assesses companies on the comprehensiveness of their disclosure, awareness and management of environment and climate-related risks and demonstration of best practices associated with climate leadership and maintained its leadership score of "A-" for the fourth year in a row.
-Gibson is committed to doing its part to foster a healthy, sustainable economy by reducing GHG emissions to help limit the rise of global temperatures and reduce the impacts of climate change.
-In 2023, in seeking to reduce its existing emissions footprint and progress towards its emission reduction targets, Gibson entered into a PPA with Capstone Infrastructure Corporation to purchase power and Environmental Attributes from the Buffalo Atlee Phases 2 and 4 wind projects, located near Jenner, AB.
-Together, the projects have a nameplate capacity of 26 megawatts and are anticipated to produce enough renewable wind power to reduce Gibson's Scope 2 emissions by over 50%.
-The Buffalo Atlee projects are being built and operated by Capstone in partnership with the Sawridge First Nation, who have an equity interest in the projects.
-The Company has also developed a pathway to achieve its Net Zero by 2050 commitment, in which Gibson can reduce its Scope 1 and 2 emissions across its entire asset base through the application of existing technologies already in commercial use in North America, with the potential for superior alternatives to emerge over time, without relying heavily on offsets or credits.
+In seeking to maintain transparent disclosure on GHG emissions, in 2024 the Company engaged third parties to quantify and verify its equity share of 2023 Scope 1, Scope 2 and Scope 3 emissions for all its Canadian and U.S. operations.
+The Company also made its fifth annual submission of the CDP Climate Change Questionnaire, which assesses companies on the comprehensiveness of their disclosure, awareness and management of environment and climate-related risks and demonstration of best practices associated with climate leadership.
+Gibson acknowledges the responsibility to address climate change and the Company's targets are aligned with the objectives outlined in the Paris Agreement, aiming to limit the global temperature increases to 1.5 degrees Celsius.
+To achieve these goals, Gibson prioritizes investment in renewable energy and low-carbon initiatives along with operational enhancements and decarbonization solutions.
+In 2024, Gibson's 15-year PPA with Capstone Infrastructure Corporation became operational, enabling the procurement of renewable power and Environmental Attributes from the Buffalo Atlee Phases 2 and 4 wind projects near Jenner, AB.
+These projects, with a combined nameplate capacity of 26 megawatts, are expected to generate sufficient renewable energy to meet over 50% of Gibson's electricity requirements and achieve a greater than 50% reduction in Scope 2 greenhouse gas emissions.
+The Buffalo Atlee projects are built and operated by Capstone in partnership with the Sawridge First Nation, who have an equity interest in the projects.
+The Company has also developed a pathway to achieve its Net Zero by 2050 commitment, in which Gibson can reduce its Scope 1 and 2 emissions across its entire asset base through the application of existing technologies already in commercial use in North America, with the potential for superior alternatives to emerge over time, and the potential use of offset or credits.